-Throughout the United States the number of foster children is increasing.
-While government agencies are working to keep children with their parents as long as possible, the rise in opioid and methamphetamine addiction among other factors is forcing the removal of more and more children from their homes.
-So the need for foster families is increasing as well with more foster children in the system than there are families for.
+Throughout the United States, the number of foster children is increasing.
+While government agencies are working to keep children with their parents as long as possible, the rise in opioid and methamphetamine addiction, among other factors, is forcing the removal of more and more children from their homes.
+So the need for foster families is also increasing, with more foster children in the system than there are families.

-The current median age for a foster child is just six and half with some children being placed in foster care at birth.
-This is a critical age in both the cognitive and emotional development of these young children.
-Having a stable, caring environment during this time is so important to these young children.
+The current median age for a foster child is just six and a half, with some children being placed in foster care at birth.
+This is a critical age in these young children's cognitive and emotional development.
+A stable, caring environment during this time is vital to these young children.

-Sadly each year 20,000 youth age out of the foster care system.
-These youth range from 18 to 21.
-With no family or stable home life they are left to fend for themselves with no emotional or financial support.
+Sadly each year, 20,000 youth age out of the foster care system.
+These youth ranges from 18 to 21.
+With no family or stable home life, they are left to fend for themselves without emotional or financial support.

-Individuals and families who are interested in becoming a foster parent can find more information at Foster Care Navigator.
-Volunteers are also needed for those who want to help but are able to foster a child.
+Individuals and families interested in becoming foster parents can find more information at Foster Care Navigator.
+Volunteers are also needed for those who want to help but cannot foster a child.

 I want to hear your side of the story.